Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

-today you have drunk 8 cups of coffee today you have drunk 9 cups of coffee today you have drunk 10 cups of coffee we don't have coffee at all
+today you have drunk 8 cups of coffee today you have drunk 9 cups of coffee today you have drunk 10 cups of coffee we do not have coffee at all

 >>> coffee = 0                                        ## one is differenct from the above, just In here, I used "break" keyword
 >>> while coffee < 10 :